jeantody/hestia-core/README.md

 You can export your entire theme and grid layout to a JSON file via the **Settings Panel** (Gear Icon).
 This is great for backing up your setup or sharing themes with friends\!

+> [!Warning]
+> **CLEAN YOUR CONFIG FILES BEFORE SHARING!**
+> The export function will export ALL of the dashboard settings, including themes, color themes, and app data and settings. **Which means API keys, IP addresses, and passwords included**.

 -----

 ## 🛠️ Developer Guide